 At 650+ million users, Hotspot Shield is probably the most popular VPN service in the world among computer users.
+Not only that – it’s also one of the best VPN options for Mac as well.
 Let’s see what’s important to know about the Hotspot Shield Mac VPN app.

 Why use a VPN for Mac